Finland's conservatives to form coalition with far-right – DW – 06/15/2023

 Petteri Orpo said late on Thursday that three other parties in Finland had agreed to form a four-party coalition government, including the far-right Finns Party.

-"All issues have been resolved and the papers are ready," said Petteri Orpo, a fiscal conservative set to become Finland's next prime minister.
+"All issues have been resolved and the papers are ready," said Petteri Orpo, a fiscal conservative who is set to become Finland's next prime minister.

 Almost three months of negotiations